top of page

 It’s Not A Chatbot, It’s a Minion

 The first frontier of generative AI in automotive was the in-vehicle voice assistant, which made sense.
 When ChatGPT was released to the public in November of 2022, the potential for the technology to revolutionize conversational voice assistants became immediately clear.
-This value proposition extended to “copilot”-like applications that offer fast, natural-language access to information that helped people get done things faster.
+This value proposition extended to “copilot”-like applications that offer fast, natural-language access to information that helped people get things done faster.
 While not without its warts, the potential of the technology led to companies like Mercedes-Benz launching early versions of ChatGPT into their vehicles just one year later.

-This is the new frontier of agentic AI both for the automotive industry and for all industries – not in the car, but in the cloud.
+This is the new frontier of agentic AI, both for the automotive industry and for all industries not in the car, but in the cloud.

-Now is the Time for Automotive Leaders to Invest in Agentic AI
+Now Is the Time for Automotive Leaders to Invest in Agentic AI

 In front of a capacity crowd, leaders from Toyota Motor North America’s Enterprise AI and Toyota Connected organizations detailed their agentic AI journey, illustrating the rapid pace of innovation and optimization.
 Under the leadership of key automotive industry AI voices like Brian Kursar and Dave Tsai, Toyota has developed a template for how other automotive companies could successfully enable agentic AI across the enterprise.

 This is the fundamental yet surprisingly quiet promise of agentic AI for the automotive industry.
 It’s not a new powertrain, supply chain, vehicle technology platform, or means of mobility.
-Rather, it’s a superpower that allows automakers to respond to those disruptive pressures more efficiently and quickly, all the while enabling new pathways for innovation across the company.
+Rather, it’s a superpower that allows automakers to respond to disruptive pressures more efficiently and quickly, while enabling new pathways for innovation across the company.

 Where Automotive Agentic AI Goes From Here